mnogu/chitose/README.md

 ## Generating Code

-You can generate Python code from the Lexicon files in the `atproto` directory:
+Most source files of Chitose are generated from the Lexicon files in the `atproto` directory, and you can generate Python code from these files by yourself:
 ```
 $ git clone https://github.com/mnogu/chitose.git
 $ cd chitose